quattor/quattor.github.com/_posts/2016-10-04-london-workshop.md

 ncm-metaconfig seen as a component that can run many things with the risk of one of them failing and preventing other dependencies to run
 * One workaround is to define a separate configuration path for the critical things and alias it to metaconfig: will result in ncm-metaconfig running twice
+  * Requires https://github.com/quattor/ncm-cdispd/issues/41 to be fixed

 Sometimes would like to run an arbitrary command but not allowed
 * Was a design choice in metaconfig
 * One possibility is to subclass it and add the support for an arbitrary command
+* We could also allow predefined commands (not from the pan code, but something similar to TT files) per service, in particular to validate/test the generated files.

 ### ncm-systemd